Magic is problematic

 • I'm customizing my RSS curation in Miniflux through some hacks.

-• I manage to keep a maximum of 20/30 RSS feeds of interest.
+• I dreaming to keep a maximum of 20/30 RSS feeds of interest but reality is I have hundred.
 Among those, I find maybe a dozen to be absolutely fantastic and I'm even sharing them in my /links section.

 • I've configured Tampermonkey browser extension to take control of the rendering of my RSS feeds list and replace the whole page with "FOCUS", at least 80% of time.

-• Something too long to read but that looks interesting is immediately dropped from Miniflux and shared/saved into Wallabag (bookmark management) for later read or in Shaarli.
+• Something too long to read but that looks interesting is immediately dropped from Miniflux and shared/saved into Shaarli for later read.
 The goal is to declutter my subscriptions inbox.

-• Articles I browser randomly and are already saved in Wallabag are saved with tags like "x2" if it's second time I save them, "x3" if it's the third save I save them, etc.
+• Articles I browser randomly and are already saved in Shaarli are saved with tags like "x2" if it's second time I save them, "x3" if it's the third save I save them, etc.

 • If I find any image or PDF of interest, I save them locally to my Dropbox folder of interest.
 I have a folder for Books, which is subject to automatic triage with some scripting, also my ePubs are automatically converted to PDF.
 Duplicate files are moved to subfolders like "x2" if it's second time I save the same book, "x3" if it's third time, etc.